Krems an der Donau – Sights and tips for connoisseurs

 The Wachau Cathedral in Krems an der Donau

 We continue our tour and follow the Schlüsselamtsgasse to the Pfarrplatz.
-This is also used today as a marketplace.
-The locals also popularly call the parish church of St. Veit the “Wachau Cathedral”.
+This is also used as a market place today.
+The locals also call the parish church of St. Veit the "Cathedral of the Wachau".
 No wonder!
-Artists like Martin Johann Schmidt were active in it.
-The church owes the ceiling painting to him.
+Artists such as Martin Johann Schmidt worked there.
+The church owes its ceiling painting to him.
 The painter is also known under the name "Kremser Schmidt".
-However, the altar painting does not come from him, but from his namesake Johann Georg Schmidt.
-It shows the martyrdom of St. Vit.
+The altar painting, however, is not his work, but by his namesake Johann Georg Schmidt.
+It shows the martyrdom of St. Veit.

 Behind the town parish church along Margarethenstraße there are buildings from the late Middle Ages, whose Renaissance facades go back to merchants from Krems.
 They had their houses decorated with everyday scenes from the Renaissance.